Not Accepting Guests

 Stories, culture & usually FOOOOD.

 Oh, and don't forget the pictures!
 I'm learning that pictures are a definite must on my "Must bring List" when I travel.

 I love sharing stories about our travels and pictures.
 I also love to share food because everyone can connect on that level.
 Whether it's me cooking or grabbing a bite to eat, everyone is usually happy when is food involved.

-American Samoa, Cambodia, China, Japan, Malaysia, Nepal, New Zealand, Samoa, Singapore, South Korea, Taiwan, Thailand, United States, Viet Nam
+American Samoa, Andorra, Cambodia, China, Denmark, France, Japan, Malaysia, Morocco, Nepal, New Zealand, Portugal, Samoa, Singapore, South Korea, Spain, Taiwan, Thailand, United States, Viet Nam

 China, Japan, Taiwan, Thailand, United States